-- 1. Remove the cover cap. - 2.
-Connect the male connector B of the USB interface cable to the female connector for the USB interface of the PC. - 3.
+- 1. Connect the male connector B of the USB interface cable to the female connector for the USB interface of the PC. - 2.
 Connect the male connector A of the USB interface cable to the female connector [X19] USB of the servo drive.